 Sexual problems such as erectile dysfunction, low testosterone, testicular cancer, penis injuries, premature ejaculation and sexually transmitted diseases affect men of all ages, including those not yet nearing midlife or the senior years.
 It’s a good idea to discuss these symptoms with a urologist—the guy’s equivalent of an obstetrician-gynecologist.

-“While women are programmed to go to their Ob/Gyn once a year, a lot of times younger men will only come in if there are symptoms related to their penises,” says Stanton Honig, MD, director of the Male Sexual Medicine and Male Reproductive Health programs at Yale Medicine Urology.
+“While women are programmed to go to their Ob/Gyn once a year, a lot of times younger men will only come in if there are symptoms related to their penises,” says Stanton Honig, MD, director of Men's Health at Yale Medicine Urology.
 “These visits give us an opportunity to also talk about their overall health and taking better care of themselves,” he says.

 Seeing your doctor regularly is important because many times health problems that are caught early are easier to treat.
 Below are six sexual issues that can forewarn men that they need to schedule a checkup: